-How to use an online profile to connect with job opportunities?
+Here's how you can use your online profile to connect with job opportunities

 As an international student, you probably have several online profiles to stay connected.
 But are you connecting on a professional level?
 With the advancement in technology, it isn’t a surprise that many employers these days are taking advantage of social media to seek out their next hires in Australia.